gleechi/gleechi.github.io/pages/0.12.0/unity/unity_component_vgrecorder.md

 This option is very handy when you want to record and replay for example an assembling task where interactions with multiple objects are involved.
 However you need to guaranttee while replaying all objects are at the same location as when they are recorded.

-Pressing the _Replay Sequence Key_ will replay the recording provided in _Recording Filename_ with the avatar provided in _Avatar ID_.
+Pressing the _Replay Sequence Key_ will replay the recording provided in _Recording Filename_ with the replay avatar.
 To create a different avatar to follow the recording, please follow the [instructions below](#how-to-create-another-pair-of-hands-for-replaying-an-interaction-sequence).
 In the video below, the green button triggers this replay.

 {% include youtube.html id="o5F5tUb8RQM" caption="Record Replay 1." %}